- How do I get involved in research as an undergraduate student?

 - Should I still try to fit it in research if I already have two extracurricular activities I am involved in?

 Students should be very careful at overextending themselves in college.
 This is where making priorities is key.
-Remember than all the activities in the world will not make up for a poor academic performance when it comes time to applying to medical school.
-Also realize that a lab PI (primary investigator) will expect a dependable student who puts in the necessary time to get the job done right.
+Extracurricular activities will not make up for a poor academic performance when it comes time to applying to medical school.
+Also realize that a lab PI (primary investigator) will expect a dependable student who committed to their research.
 Engaging in research where you are unable to fulfill the responsibilities of your position does nothing to help you at all; in fact, it might even be harmful to your application if your PI writes you a poor letter of recommendation.

 - How much time is required of research during the school year?
 In the summer?